Expanding Opportunities in Alternative Assets for Defined Contribution Plans | CBIZ

 Liquidity and Valuation

-The illiquid nature of many alternative investments presents challenges for DC plans, which require daily NAV calculations and periodic participant redemptions.
+The illiquid nature of many alternative investments presents challenges for DC plans, which typically operate with daily valuation and frequent participant trading windows (this is a marketplace convention, not an explicit ERISA requirement).
 Advisers must consider:

 • Structures that allow for regular pricing (e.g., interval funds, semi-liquid vehicles),